Outdoor Toys for Toddlers

 Newyoo Toddler Trike w/Push Handle: How cute is this 5-in-1 tricycle?!
 The parent handlebar adjusts and turns so you can steer.
 The the pedals, handlebar, seat, and wheels are all adjustable to grow with your child as they work towards independence in riding a bike!

 Strider Balance Bike: This is a great name brand for bikes!
-Good for 2 years and older, or for a taller toddler!
+Good for 2 year olds and older, or for a taller toddler!
+Work gross motor skills like balance and coordination!

 Chillafish Balance Bike: Paul got this balance bike for his 2nd birthday and loves it!
 Great quality with adjustable seat and handlebar.
-At 3, he still rides it and has room to grow.
+At 3 years old, he was still riding it and had room to grow.
 Comes in 10 inch and 12 inch options!

-Kids Mini Soccer Set: This is a fun set for the little one who is starting to play soccer - I recommend for 2-years +.
+Kids Mini Soccer Set: This is a fun set for the little one who is starting to play soccer - I recommend for 2 years olds +.
 Practice skills like kicking and balance (stop the ball with your foot).

 Little Tikes Trampoline: We have this and Paul goes bananas on it.
 It’s great for learning to jump and I love the bar for littles to keep their balance.
 This one is also great for deep pressure input.
 The packaging says 3 years and older, but toddlers can get great use out of this with supervision.

-Hopper Ball: These are great for balance and coordination - I recommend for age 3+.
+Hopper Ball: These are great for balance and coordination - I recommend for 3 year olds+.
 And just a fun time once your little one gets going on it!

 Mini Goal Sports Set: Kick the soccer ball, slap shot the hockey ball, and more!
 Great for a little one who is trialing out different sports or you want options to play in the backyard!
-2-3 years and older.
+Great for 2 year olds and older.

 Little Tikes Basketball Set: I feel like this is a classic!
 Adjustable height and a wide rim, this is great for practicing hand-eye coordination and playing independently or with peers.
 I remember getting this for Christmas in 1995.
 Anyone else?

-Little Tikes T-Ball Set: I would recommend this set for 3+!
+Little Tikes T-Ball Set: I would recommend this set for 3 year olds+!
 Another great way to get outside and practice hand-eye coordination and modeling functional language: “swing, catch, throw!”

 Paddleball Toss Set: I also had these as a kid growing up!
 The velcro makes it easy to catch the ball, so for toddlers learning how to catch and throw and working on their hand-eye coordination, this is fun and not frustrating!
-2 years +
+2 year olds +

 Toddler Golf Set: Perfect for the toddler with golfing parents or grandparents!
 “Putt putt” at home in the backyard and have some fun.
-3 years +
+3 year olds +

-Little Tikes Game Time Sports Climber: This toy has it all.
+Little Tikes Game Time Sports Climber: This toy has it all and works a ton of gross motor skills!
 Your little one can climb, slide, crawl, kick a goal, throw a ball through the hoop - it’s so dynamic.
 There are little knobs to keep score playing basketball - how CUTE!
 It’s a toy that will grow with them, too.

 Bean Bag Toss Game: Bean bag toss games are great for increasing hand eye coordination, balance, and overall gross motor coordination.
 Take a few steps back or try to stand on one foot to make the activity harder!

-Wheelbarrow & Gardening Tool Set: This interactive gardening set is perfect for your toddler’s imitation skills.
+Wheelbarrow & Gardening Tool Set: This interactive gardening set is perfect for your toddler’s imitation skills and outdoor play.
+We love it for springtime play!
 The age-appropriate sized gardening tools and wheelbarrow will allow your toddler in increase their independence while working with you outside.

 Flower Seeds: Plant some seeds with your little one in the garden!
 These are easy to plant and grow quickly!